polm/deltos/README.md

 adequately; shell is enough but higher-level languages aren't ruled out.
 The weaknesses of the fs-as-db are strengths here.

+Metadata is stored as a YAML header termined by a YAML document separator (`---` on a line by itself), similar to Jekyll.

 ## Shown title, hidden link

 A basic scheme for showing one thing and connecting to another: .(My